Chopin1983/Readme.md/README.md

 ## Obliczanie pól

 ### - Terminy produktu (expiry date)
-Was created, because in company where I work, we geting things to wear, but everyone has different "expiry date".
+Was created, because in company where I work, we geting things to wear for free, but everyone has different "expiry date".
-This things are for free, but everyone has different "expiry date".
 What its mean?
 You can buy some t-shirt, but only one in one year period.
 You can buy shose, but this time only one couple in two years period.